fprime-community/fprime-system-reference/docs/course/prerequisites.md

 > Record the output of this command for the next step.
 For this guide, we will use the value `127.0.0.1`.

 Next, we will add a firewall rule and forward it to the WSL instance.
 This is done with the following commands in *an administrator PowerShell*.
-Remember, to chane `127.0.0.1` to the address you noted above.
+Remember to change `127.0.0.1` to the address you noted above.

 > Warning: these commands work with the Windows firewall.
 Security and anti-virus tools can run extra firewalls.
 Users
 > must allow the port `50000` or disable these extra firewalls.